ashishsubedi/fastapi-celery-flower/Readme.md

 ## Demo application for FastAPI, Celery, Flower

 Demo app for FastAPI with Celery and Flower.
 [Celery](https://docs.celeryq.dev/en/stable/) is distributed task queues for offloading task from application to celery-workers.
-[Flower](!https://flower.readthedocs.io/en/latest/)is a web based tool for monitoring and administrating Celery clusters.
+[Flower](https://flower.readthedocs.io/en/latest/) is a web based tool for monitoring and administrating Celery clusters.

 ### How to run